A refinement of the Kac polynomials for quivers with enough loops: Abstract

 \section{Abstract}

-A conjecture of Kac now a theorem asserts that the polynomial which counts the isomorphism classes of absolutely indecomposable representations of a quiver over a finite field with a fixed dimension vector has non-negative integer coefficients only.
-In this paper, we show that, for quivers with enough loops, any of those polynomials can be canonically expressed as a sum of other polynomials with non-negative integer coefficients parametrized by tuples of partitions.
+A conjecture of Kac now a theorem asserts that the polynomial now known as the Kac polynomial, which counts the isomorphism classes of absolutely indecomposable representations of a quiver over a finite field with a given dimension vector, has non-negative integer coefficients only.
+In this paper, we show that, for quivers with enough loops, every Kac polynomial can be expressed as a sum of the refined Kac polynomials which are parametrized by tuples of partitions and have non-negative integer coefficients only.
+A closed formula for the refined Kac polynomials is given.
+We further introduce a new class of representations called blocks and make a conjectural interpretation of the refined Kac polynomials for quivers with enough loops in terms of the numbers of block representations.